romene/Naturaily-netlify/_posts/2018-07-10-how-collectivity-changes-the-lives-of-african-people.md

   - Interview
   - Naturaily Client
 ---
+A while back, I've had the pleasure of interviewing Maxime Rouve, the Project Manager at Collectivity.
+In this post we are going to take a deeper look at how Collectivity, Naturaily's client, improves the lives of African people by allowing experts to share their opinions on certain collaborative projects.

 1. **Could you describe what Collectivity is about and what it does?**

    **Answer:** We’re units in the _Institute of Tropical Medicine_, health economics to be precise.
 We have been involved for almost 8 years in a lot of knowledge management activities.
 My Chief of Units, Prof. Bruno Meessen, launched several “Communities of Practice” which are discussion groups about professional thematics (Health Financing).